Fawas-Anayat/100-days-of-learning-AI/Day_39_of_Learning_AI/notes.md

 ### assumptions for the CCA
 -values are missing completely randomly.(MCAR)
 -if the data is MCAR then it preserves the variable distribution.

+### disadvantages
+--it can affect the distribution of the data if not the MCAR.
+--when using the model in production, then model don't know how to handle the missing data.

+### when to use?
+-if data is MCAR.
+-if the missing data is <5% then can apply it .in case of more don't apply it.